MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/heap-snapshots.md

 <!-- ====================================================================== -->
 ## Filter a heap snapshot by node type

 Use filters to focus on specific parts of a heap snapshot.
-You can filter by node type if, for example, you're only interested in the strings or arrays from the heap.

 When looking at all the objects in a heap snapshot in the **Memory** tool, it can be difficult to focus on specific objects or retaining paths.
 Use the **Node Types** filter when looking at a heap snapshot, to focus on only specific types of nodes.
 For example, to see only the arrays and string objects that are in the heap, select the **Array** and **String** entries in the **Node Types** filter.